As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

 On this page:

-- What do my kidneys do?
+- What are my kidneys and what do they do?

-- How can diabetes hurt my kidneys?
+- How can diabetes affect my kidneys?

 - What happens if my kidneys fail?